Common API Integration Challenges and How to Overcome Them

 The Challenge:

-APIs are constantly evolving, and providers may release new versions or deprecate older ones.
-If your integration relies on an outdated version, it may stop working or lead to unexpected errors.
+APIs evolve over time, and providers may release new versions or deprecate older ones.
+If your integration relies on an outdated version, it could break when the provider discontinues support.

 How to Overcome It: